 You should always have an exit strategy in place – no matter what.

 Whether you’re just starting out or you’re a veteran business owner, you should always have an exit strategy.
+Think of it as an opportunity.

 You might hit a tsunami.
 You might decide to try a different venture.
 You might want to retire.
 You might want to pass the business to your children because it’s a mistake to overlook succession planning.